Terror alert raised in Norway after 2 killed, 10 wounded in shooting at nightclub in Oslo

 "But then I heard that it was a shooting and that there was someone shooting with a submachine gun," Nybakken told Norwegian broadcaster TV2.

-Norwegian Prime Minister Jonas Gahr Støre said in a Facebook post that "the shooting outside London Pub in Oslo tonight was a cruel and deeply shocking attack on innocent people."
+Norwegian Prime Minister Jonas Gahr Støre called the shooting a "cruel and deeply shocking attack on innocent people."

 He said that while the motive was unclear, the shooting had caused fear and grief in the LGBTQ community.